SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 Z: TCA WO2, TCB2 or TCD WOC (which is WOA)
 ```

-LUT - Only one input is used, so there will be 2 bits that matter and 6 that don't (and should be left 0 by convention), one will be 0 (the low bit - you want ) and the other 1.
-So for non-inverted PWM, this is just
+LUT - Only one input is used, so there will be 2 bits that matter and 6 that don't (and should be left 0 by convention).
+One of them is 0 - typically the LSB for non-inverted PWM, the other is a 1:
-* 0x02 (0b00000010)
+* 0x02 (0b00000010) for input 0
-* 0x04 (0b00000100)
+* 0x04 (0b00000100) for input 1
-* 0x10 (0b00010000)
+* 0x10 (0b00010000) for input 2

 Clock: N/A